rubensilvab/Detection-of-Anxiety-Levels-in-Patients-with-Arachnophobia-Through-Biosignals/README.md

 #### Application of the Pan-Tompkins Algorithm Block

 To extract BPM and HRV, we apply the Pan-Tompkins algorithm.
 This algorithm enhances the QRS complex to facilitate signal analysis and extract the aforementioned information.
 It consists of a cascade of filters, where the output of each filter serves as the input to the next filter.
+Code: [Pan_Tompkins](Project/filters/Pan_TompkinsDIF.m).

 <img width="1080" alt="pantomp" src="https://github.com/rubensilvab/Detection-of-Anxiety-Levels-in-Patients-with-Arachnophobia-Through-Biosignals/assets/130314085/a8a5cb27-7187-4e34-8851-d77543af846d">

-***Figure 2**- Pan.Tompkins Algorithm*
+***Figure 2**- Pan Tompkins Algorithm*

 It consists of a cascade of filters, as detailed below:

 - Low Pass Filter

 The filter has a cutoff frequency of approximately 11 Hz and eliminates higher frequencies.
 However, it was designed for a signal sampled at a frequency of 200 Hz.
 This filter is of order 100 and has the same cutoff frequency as the previous transfer function.
-Code: [pre_process.m](Project/filters/Passa_Baixo_ecg.m).
+Code: [Passa_Baixo_ecg](Project/filters/Passa_Baixo_ecg.m).

 <img width="1160" alt="hlow" src="https://github.com/rubensilvab/Detection-of-Anxiety-Levels-in-Patients-with-Arachnophobia-Through-Biosignals/assets/130314085/e561bdf9-8739-4202-9661-ada52a9c7988">

 - High Pass Filter

 This filter has a cutoff frequency of around 5 Hz and will cut off all frequencies below 5 Hz.
 By cascading these filters, we effectively create a bandpass [5-11] Hz, removing frequencies outside this range.
 This cascade development is beneficial as it reduces the influence of various interferences such as cardiac muscle, 60 Hz electrical network interference, or T-wave interference.
+Code: [Passa_Alto_ecg](Project/filters/Passa_Alto_ecg_ord100.m).

 <img width="1172" alt="hhigh" src="https://github.com/rubensilvab/Detection-of-Anxiety-Levels-in-Patients-with-Arachnophobia-Through-Biosignals/assets/130314085/ce0670e9-5642-42d3-88d6-df9496b55637">